kouphax/yobriefca.se/resources/content/entries/2014-06-19-estimation-and-the-end-of-everything.md

 "Well its not a knock off it that's what you mean"

-"No no I mean is it an original version, an iPad one"
+"No no I mean is it an original version, an iPad one?"

 "Oh, yep it is"

-"And that's what you win"
+"And that's what you win?"

 "Of course"